 Do you want more Zoo Animal fun?
 My Zoo Animal Activity Packet will entertain kids for hours.
 It includes 12 printable activities and 2 craft templates!

 Did you know that tigers are the largest cat species?
-Read more on Wikipedia.
+Read more Tiger Facts on Wikipedia.

 Here’s What You Need

-Here’s your Cute Paper Tiger supply list (This post contains affiliate links to the products mentioned.
+Here’s your Paper Tiger Craft supply list (This post contains affiliate links to the products mentioned.
 Read my disclosure policy for more information):

-- Free Paper Tiger Printable <— Get it Here!
+- Free Tiger Craft Template <— Get it Here!

 - colored copy paper, colored cardstock, or construction paper